PDF Relentless Forward Progress A Guide to Running Ultramarathons Audible Audio Edition Bryon Powell Patrick Lawlor Tantor Audio Books

 While he offers guidance on eating before and during an ultra race, and presents a variety of training plans for ultras, these two areas are, in my opinion, the most questionable to put in a book like this.
 Every runner is so different that no plan can adequately meet the needs of all.
 Powell clearly agrees with this sentiment, and presents enough information that most any runner can take the raw material here and develop his or her own successful training plans and race strategies.

-• I bought this book because many people on a trail running group mentioned that this book is basically a bible for ultra-running.
+It's been a few years since I've completed an ultra, but reading Relentless Forward Progress put a little fire in me to up my weekly mileage and sign up for a run.
+Let's hit the trails! - I bought this book because many people on a trail running group mentioned that this book is basically a bible for ultra-running.
 My main complaint is that most of the advice in this book can be found in any standard marathon training book, so if you already have a bunch of running/training books, I don't know if this book is really necessary.
 It might be a great resource for some new runners though.
 I'm going to try out one of the training plans (I believe the book comes with at least 3 training plans) and I'll update the review once I have run my target race.

-• Very basic primary on ultras.
+- Very basic primary on ultras.
 Still worth the $.
 If nothing else, the basic parameters of the training plans are good guides because there's really not much out there on what you should do to have success in 50-100+ mile races.
 I'd suggest it to runners I coached.
 Some of the back and forth about a few of the topics seems unnecessary.
 I like it clearly states you shouldn't be using NSAIDs and it's dangerous to do so.
 I can't remember if the hydration part was "drink to thirst" or not, so it probably was, which is also good.

-• So as I was starting to consider running an ultra, this was a great book to have picked up.
+- So as I was starting to consider running an ultra, this was a great book to have picked up.
 In some chapters, I want to cry before even considering starting training, but in most, it makes the people seem so much more human than some of the books I've read on the topic before.
 Mostly because most books are written by or about the top runners, so their "slow ultra speed" is my sprint speed, while this book shows a more human side to it all, without making it sound like it'll be a walk in the park.
 Highly recommend this to anyone considering doing an ultra.